kehantan/labbook/docs/cell_culture/cryo.rst

 Procedure
 ---------
 #.
 Trypsinise the cells from culture flask.
-Reference `My target`_.

-    Refer to the trypsinise Reference `My target`_ section.
+    Refer to the trypsinise :ref:`My target`_ section.

 #.
 In each cryopreservation tube, prepare: